IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 _You can literally only type anything satisfying `([0-9e])+`._

-Clearly, the challenge does not intend for us to exploit the front-end of the website.
-So we have to exploit the back-end(duh).
+Clearly, the challenge does not intend for us to exploit the frontend of the website.
+So we have to exploit the backend.

 But to exploit the back-end, we need to find/leak the source code for any files or APIs.
 Where do we go to find such a thing?